Bandaru Dattatreya: Early life

 Dattatreya was born on 12 June 1947 to Bandaru Anjaiah and Eswaramma at the city of Hyderabad, in Hyderabad State.
+He belongs to Kuruba Caste.
 He received B.Sc. degree from Osmania University.

 Political career

 Dattatreya began his political career and joined Rashtriya Swayamsevak Sangh in 1965.
 He served as a pracharak (propagator) of the organisation from 1965 to 1968.
 He also served as state joint secretary of Loka Sangarsha Samiti (Jayaprakash Narayan-led Total Revolution Movement) and was imprisoned during the Emergency in the 1970s.

 In 1980, Dattatreya officially joined the Bharatiya Janata Party (BJP).
 He was appointed general secretary of the party's Andhra Pradesh unit.
 He served in that position until 1989.

 Dattatreya was elected to the Lok Sabha from the Secunderabad constituency In 1991.
 He defeated his nearest rival T. Manemma Anjaiah of the Indian National Congress by a margin of 85,063 votes.
 He was the only BJP candidate to win from Andhra Pradesh.
 In 1997, he became president of the party's Andhra Pradesh unit.

 P.V.
 Rajeshwara Rao defeated Dattatreya in the general election held in 1996.
 However, two years later, he defeated Rao by a margin of 185,910 votes and was re-elected to the Lok Sabha from the Secunderabad constituency.
 Rediff.com wrote that the party won four constituencies in the state due to his efforts.
 He served as Union Minister of State (MoS) for Urban Development in the second Vajpayee ministry from 1998 to 1999.

 In 1999, Dattatreya was elected to the Lok Sabha for the third time.
 Between 1999 and 2001, he again served as Union MoS for Urban Development in the third Vajpayee ministry.
 From 2001 to 2003, he served as Union MoS for Railways.
 In 2003, he was again given the Urban Development portfolio.

 Dattatreya lost the 2004 Indian general election.
 In the same year, he became the national secretary of the party, a post which he held until 2006.
 In 2006, he was appointed president of the party's state unit.
 Three years later, he became a national executive member of the party.
 In the 2009 Indian general election, he lost his constituency for the second time.
 He was appointed the national vice-president of the party in 2013.

 In May 2014, Dattatreya was re-elected to the Lok Sabha for the fourth time from the Secunderabad constituency.
 On 9 November, he was made a MoS Labour and Employment.
 He became the lone minister in the Modi ministry from the state of Telangana.
 On 1 September 2017, he resigned from his post.
 Subsequently, he was made a member of the standing committee on Finance.

 On 21 March 2019, the BJP replaced Dattatreya with former MLA G. Kishan Reddy as its candidate from Secunderabad for the upcoming Lok Sabha elections.
 He was appointed the Governor of Himachal Pradesh in the year 2019.

 On 18 July 2021, Dattatreya was appointed the 18th Governor of Haryana.